DaniSoftwareZT/My-Swole-Pal/journals/Jessica_Palacios.md

 ## Monday, February 27, 2023
 Today our team got the signup form to work with redux.
 We were trying to format things with modals but were having a lot of issues with it.
 Daniel was our typer for the day.

+## Tuesday, February 28, 2023
+I coded for the team today.
+We were able to finish the front end authentication, sing-up and login forms are working now.
+We started creating the exercise search page including exercise cards so users can search based on difficulty, muscle, and type.